damianc/ShortcodeJS/README.md

 ## Combined attribute names

-By default, attribute names consisting of the words separated by dash are turning into the camelCase form to be accessed with `attr` the object in the shortcode callback.
-Why that happens is because `attributeNameToCamelCase` settings is set to `true` by default.
+By default, attribute names consisting of the words separated by dash are turning into the camelCase form to be accessed with the `attr` object in the shortcode callback (e.g. `sc-attr` -> `scAttr`).
+Why that happens is because the `attributeNameToCamelCase` setting is set to `true` by default.
 To keep attribute names dash-case set this option to `false` with `Shortcode.setting()` method.

 ```javascript
 Shortcode.setting('attributeNameToCamelCase', false);